maunzi532/V42/README.md

 O,E - crouch, fall faster
 Z,Y - __red__ direction
 P,X - __green__ direction
-5 - place flag
+0,3 - place flag
-1,2 - copy does something (does not work currently)
 ;,> - (hold) show some __settings__
-6 - switch to the __flying camera__
+6,5 - switch to the __flying camera__
 Left Mouse - shoot the left thing forward
 - flying - increase the number of the faced block
 Right Mouse - shoot the right thing forward
 - flying - set the number of the faced block to 0

+These only work if you use the TastenDrehInput
+T,↑ - Turn upwards
+F,← - Turn left
+H,→ - Turn right
+G,↓ - Turn downwards